sinantech/sinantech/README.md

 <p align="left"> <a href="https://twitter.com/sinantech" target="blank"><img src="https://img.shields.io/twitter/follow/sinantech?logo=twitter&style=for-the-badge" alt="sinantech" /></a> </p>

+"Hello, I'm Sinan.
+Although my profession is geological engineering, I'm striving to advance in the world of software development.
+I'm particularly focusing on technologies like Java, Spring Boot, React, and PostgreSQL as I progress towards becoming a full stack developer.
+With a keen interest in both front-end and back-end development, I'm dedicated to mastering the skills required for full stack development.
+By practicing with projects on GitHub and continuously learning new things, I'm dedicated to enhancing my coding skills.
+Alongside this journey, I'm eager to collaborate on projects involving these technologies.
+I appreciate any support along the way!"

 - 🔭 I’m currently working on **Huner Electric Co.**

 - 🌱 I’m currently learning **Java,Spring Boot,React,Angular**